 Chapter one recommends asking yourself the question “Why is money important to you?” and then digging into the reason(s).
 The exercise there to help explore and get to the roots of why money matters to you are very helpful.

 It’s hard to map out a path when you don’t have your destination clarified.

 You might not have a clear picture of your destination.
 Or you might only have short-term goals at the moment.
 That’s okay.
-Remember, it’s about best guesses.
-You can makes changes and adapt later if needed.
+Remember, it’s about the best guesses.
+You can make changes and adapt later if needed.